guyzmo/git-repo/README.md

     % git hub request guyzmo/git-repo fetch 2

-Or you can create a pull-request by doing a:
+Or you can create a request by doing a:

-    % git hub request create guyzmo/git-repo myfeature master 'My neat feature' -m 'So much to say about that feature…'
+    % git hub request create guyzmo/git-repo myfeature master -t 'My neat feature' -m 'So much to say about that feature…'

+You can create the request also by simply calling:

+    % git hub request create

+That command has a bit of automagic, it will:

+1. lookup the namespace and project of the current branch (or at least on the `github` remote, if called with `hub`), and take this as the source of the request ;
+2. for the target of the request it will lookup and take:
+  * the parent if current project has a parent
+  * or itself, if does not ;
+3. it will take the currently loaded branch for the source
+4. and the default one for the target
+5. call the service to ask for a request to merge from source onto target.

-### Gists or snippets
+#### Gists or snippets

 Finally, another extra feature you can play with is the gist handling: